India cracks down on taxation of transfers within foreign firms

 It has targeted several multinational companies in recent years for tax audits on transfer-pricing, but over the past 12 months has widened the scope of the investigations, tax officials said.

-Authorities are now checking deals involving more than three dozen companies, focusing on transactions worth at least 250 million rupees, officials said.
+Authorities are now checking deals involving more than three dozen companies, focusing on transactions worth at least 250 million rupees ($4.7 million), officials said.
 Having just issued claims for the financial year to March 2009, it has shifted focus to 2009/2010.

 Transfer pricing is the value at which companies trade products, services or assets between units across borders, a regular part of doing business for a multinational.